tobi-be/DCS-OH-6A/README.md

 * Gyro to Magnetic (On)
 * Adjust Altimeter
 * Increase Throttle (Default: Page Up) step by step to increase N2.
-* When Throttle is max and N2 is stable adjust N2 with the Govenir trim increase/decrease.
+* When Throttle is max and N2 is stable adjust N2 with the governor trim increase/decrease.

 ## Flyingtips